 Pre-pitched tents will be available to rent around Glastonbury-on-sea

-Glastonbury founder Michael Eavis has revealed that Glastonbury-on-sea will be returning for the festival’s 50th-anniversary next year, while sharing some new details about the planned improvements to the attraction in the form of a sea of pre-pitched tents.
+Glastonbury founder Michael Eavis has revealed that Glastonbury-on-sea will be returning for the festival’s 50th-anniversary in 2020, while sharing some new details about the planned improvements to the attraction in the form of a sea of pre-pitched tents.